kakaiu/codeTracker/ast/README.md

 The first AST is shown in the pdf format
 ![Image text](https://github.com/king-jojo/Screenshots/blob/master/codetracker/ast1.png)

-The second is shown below
+The second AST is also shown in the pdf format as follows
 ![Image text](https://github.com/king-jojo/Screenshots/blob/master/codetracker/ast2.png)

 The same part of two trees is labeled in red.